bellbind/python-simplexquery/README.md

 # python-simplexquery

-simple native XQuery processing module using xqilla.
+A simple native XQuery processing module using xqilla.

 ## Usage

     import simplexquery as sxq
     print(sxq.execute("<body>{string(/user)}</body>", "<user>Taro</user>"))

-see example.py
+For more details, see examples/example.py

 ## Install by easy_install

    easy_install python-simplexquery

+You can install on both Python3.x and Python2.x

 ### Requires for build